 Using soaker hoses is a great way to slowly water tomatoes.
 Delivering the water directly to the plant is more efficient than using a sprinkler.

 If at all possible, avoid using a sprinkler.
-Sprinklers inefficient ways to deliver water to tomato plants putting more water on the leaves than on the roost.
-Wet leaves can invite disease.
+Sprinklers put more water on the leaves than on the roots.
+Wet leaves invite disease.

 Related: Hot Weather Gardening Tips & 5 Genius Tips to Make Garden and Plant Watering More Eco-Friendly